 And the infrastructure got to me too.
 I mean, it got to me.
 Freaked out doesn’t even begin to describe it.
 Visions of mass annihilation via subpar maintenance.
 It wasn’t enough to make me a shut-in.
 I just put up with it until I left.

-And in my sourest Christmas reflections (I’m not a holiday person) I thought that’s the meaning of family: a series of realistic and grave compromises.
-And when gravity overrides mass we call it an implosion.
-However you call it, kin or nuclear, roommates or blood brothers or girlfriends or wives, I get uneasy whenever I think about this living-with thing, the family thing.
+And in my sourest Christmas reflections I thought that’s the meaning of family, it’s just another stupid social contract I never agreed to.
+However you call it, kin or nuclear, roommates or blood brothers or girlfriends or wives, I get uneasy whenever I think about this living-with thing, the family thing, it’s just like when I think about the woman thing.